ccchh/Cryptoparty-Slides/slides.md

 # Einleitung
-> “Man is least himself when he talks iHauptpasswortsn his own person.
+> “Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth.” - Oscar Wilde

-### Einführung in die Anwendung von verschlüsselter Software
+### Einführung in die Anwendung von Verschlüsselungssoftware

 ### Was wir heute lernen hilft **nicht** dagegen, dass jeder weiß wann man mit wem kommuniziert (Metadaten)